Jet Aviation

 Jet Aviation is a Basel-based provider of business aviation services.
-Founded in Switzerland in 1967, it provides aircraft sales, maintenance, and charters using its fleet of more than 200 aircraft.
-Since 2008, Jet Aviation has been a subsidiary of General Dynamics and employs approximately 4,000 staff across Europe, Asia, and the Americas.
+Founded in Switzerland in 1967, it provides aircraft management, aircraft sales, maintenance, Government Programs, Staffing, FBO, Completions (aircraft interiors), and charters using its fleet of more than 200 aircraft.
+Since 2008, Jet Aviation has been a subsidiary of General Dynamics and employs over 4,500 staff across Europe, Asia, and the Americas.

 History

-The late Carl W. Hirschmann established Jet Aviation in 1967 as a maintenance organization when he bought the former Globe Air hangars in Basel, Switzerland, and opened the first maintenance facility for business aircraft in Europe.
+Carl W. Hirschmann established Jet Aviation in 1967 as a maintenance organization when he bought the former Globe Air hangars in Basel, Switzerland, and opened the first maintenance facility for business aircraft in Europe.

-Two years later, he expanded the company and entered a new line of business by acquiring the Pilatus maintenance and airline handling operations in Zürich and Geneva.
+Two years later, he took over Pilatus maintenance and airline handling operations in Zürich and Geneva.
 He also began offering aircraft charter and management services to European and Middle Eastern customers.

-The 1970s
+1970s

-During the 1970s, the company expanded its offering to the European and Middle Eastern markets, including charters and aircraft management, establishing its first overseas maintenance facility in Düsseldorf in 1975.
+During the 1970s, the company expanded its operations to the European and Middle Eastern markets, including charters and aircraft management, establishing its first overseas maintenance facility in Düsseldorf in 1975.
 Two years later, the company introduced outfitting at its Basel facility.
 In 1979, it began FBO operations in Jeddah, Saudi Arabia.

-The 1980s
+1980s

-1980s brought further expansion to the company in Europe and the Middle East.
-More importantly, Jet Aviation successfully entered the U.S. market to become the first global player in the business aviation industry.
 Since the mid-'80s, the company bought existing FBOs in Boston/Bedford, Massachusetts and Palm Beach, Florida.
-In 1988, the company added an FBO in Teterboro, New Jersey to serve the strategically important New York City corporate marketplace.
-The same year, Jet Aviation acquired Teterboro-based Executive Air Fleet - the largest aircraft management and charter company in North America.
+In 1988, the company added an FBO in Teterboro, New Jersey, and acquired Teterboro-based Executive Air Fleet.

-The 1990s
+1990s

-Jet Aviation, Basel, and the three U.S. FBOs in Boston/Bedford, Palm Beach and Teterboro were expanded to enhance these facilities' overall quality and services.
+Jet Aviation, Basel, and the three U.S. FBOs in Boston/Bedford, Palm Beach and Teterboro were expanded.
 In 1994, Jet Aviation was granted the right to expand its airline handling services in Zurich and Geneva to provide services to scheduled airlines and IATA carriers.
-A major move into the Asian market was opening a maintenance and FBO facility in Singapore in 1995.
-Two more locations, including a maintenance facility in Hannover, Germany, and a full-service FBO operation in 1999 at Love Field in Dallas, Texas were added to Jet Aviation's global network.
+It opened a maintenance and FBO facility in Singapore in 1995.